Florida governor declares widespread state of emergency ahead of Idalia's expected landfall

 A tropical storm watch was issued for Bermuda.

-Associated Press writers Sarah Brumfield in Silver Spring, Maryland; and Mike Schneider in St. Louis, Missouri; contributed to this report.
+Associated Press writers Sarah Brumfield in Silver Spring, Maryland; Cristiana Mesquita in Havana; and Mike Schneider in St. Louis, Missouri; contributed to this report.

 Credit: AP